Excelsior United Methodist Church Here's why people keep coming back to this community:

 Communion: Communion is (usually) incorporated into worship on the first Sunday of each month, sometimes by receiving bread and a small cup of alcohol-free grape juice, though most often through "intinction" (pulling a piece of bread from a loaf and dipping it in the cup).
 We in the United Methodist Church practice open Communion.
 That is to say, we place no barrier between you and Christ's table.
 So if it is a day you feel prepared to receive, you are welcome to do so.
 If you are unable to come to the front of the sanctuary to receive Communion or you require alternative elements please inform an usher.
 Home visitation Communion is available.

-What We Believe: As United Methodists, we believe in the power of God's grace and the gift of free agency.
-We believe a combination of Scripture, tradition, reason, and experience serves each person as they connect their faith journey with their life journey.
+What We Believe: As United Methodists, we believe in the power of God's grace and the gift of free agency to respond to God's love.
+We believe that Scripture, viewed through the lenses of tradition, reason, and experience serves each person as they connect their faith journey with their life journey.
 We believe doing God's work in creation means including everyone, advocating for social justice, and exploring faith as individuals and communities so we can all ask the challenging questions and seek answers together.
-We believe we are created by a God who is still creating, we are to live by the teachings of Jesus Christ, our Savior, as a model for how to live our lives, and that the presence of the Holy Spirit fills us as we gather in community.
+We believe we are created by a God who is still creating, we are to live by the teachings of Jesus Christ, our Savior, as a model for how to live our lives, and the presence of the Holy Spirit fills us as we gather in community.
 We believe the Older and Newer Testament are divinely inspired writings.
 Our mission statement is one of inclusion and celebrates personal faith exploration.
 We are a Reconciling Congregation and are proud to welcome all persons of all backgrounds and lifestyles.

 Please call our office at 952.474.5471.